For centuries, people use vinegar for cooking and household purposes.

 Therefore, if you want to preserve your food the natural way, apple cider vinegar is the right thing for that.

-If you decide to use apple cider vinegar, the first thing you need to do is to make sure that the vinegar which you will buy will be raw, unfiltered, organic apple cider vinegar.
+The first thing people need to do is to make sure that the vinegar which they will buy should be raw, unfiltered, organic apple cider vinegar.

 In case you decide to consume it on a daily basis, all you need to do is to mix 2 tbsp. of ACV in one glass of water.